-RPAs, CPPAs and IP Acquisitions: A significant component of our business model is to acquire rights to potential future milestone and royalty streams.
+RPAs, AAAs, CPPAs and IP Acquisitions: A significant component of our business model is to acquire rights to potential future milestone and royalty streams.
 We expect to continue deploying capital toward these acquisitions in the near and long term.

-We have potential contingent consideration of \$0.1 million recorded on our consolidated balance sheets as of March 31, 2023, for milestone and one-time payments due under our agreements with Bioasis and Aptevo.
+We have potential contingent consideration of \$4.0 million recorded on our consolidated balance sheets as of September 30, 2023, \$1.0 million for a milestone payment due under our agreement with LadRx and \$3.0 million for a sales milestone payment due under our agreement with Affitech.
+We have up to an additional \$5.0 million in milestones that may become due under the LadRx Agreement.
 We have evaluated and concluded our existing capital resources are adequate to meet those needs.

-We also have potential sales-based milestones that may become due under our agreements with Aronora, Kuros and Affitech as well as non-sales-based milestones, sales-based milestones and sales-based royalty payments that may become due under our agreement with ObsEva.
+We have up to an additional \$9.0 million in potential sales milestones that may become due under the Affitech CPPA.
+In addition, we have potential sales-based milestones that may become due under our agreements with Aronora and Kuros, as well as non-sales-based milestones, sales-based milestones and sales-based royalty payments that may become due under our agreement with ObsEva.
 All of these milestones and royalty payments represent a portion of the funds we may receive in the future pursuant to these agreements, and therefore will be fully funded by the related royalty or commercial payment receipts.

 Collaborative Agreements, Royalties and Milestone Payments: We have committed to make potential future milestone payments and legal fees to third parties as part of licensing and development programs.
 Payments under these agreements become due and payable only upon the achievement of certain developmental, regulatory and commercial milestones by our licensees.
-Because it is uncertain if and when these milestones will be achieved, such contingencies, aggregating up to \$6.3 million (assuming one product per contract meets all milestone events) have not been recorded on our condensed consolidated balance sheet as of March 31, 2023.
+Because it is uncertain if and when these milestones will be achieved, such contingencies, aggregating up to \$6.3 million (assuming one product per contract meets all milestone events) have not been recorded on our condensed consolidated balance sheet as of September 30, 2023.
 We are unable to determine precisely when and if our payment obligations under the agreements will become due as these obligations are based on milestone events, the achievement of which is subject to a significant number of risks and uncertainties.
 All payments due will be funded by a portion of the related milestone or royalty revenue we receive or will be reimbursed by our licensees.